ganrad/oci-ai-services/oci-ai-ad-async/README.md

       Open the file and verify the detected anomalous events (metric values).

 You have now successfully completed this tutorial.
-Next, use your own time-series inference data sets to create Asynchronous Jobs and perform inference.
+Explore the Asynchronous Inference feature by using your own time-series inference data sets to create Asynchronous Jobs and perform inference.